univention/guardian/README.md

 you get both APIs up and running on port 80, including live reload when editing your local files.

+_Note: docker compose uses the environment variables from `.env` by default._
+_Make sure the contents of it are correct or pass `--env-file .env.example` to_ _use the default values._

 ### Shared dependencies

 The projects in this repository have a couple of dependencies, they have in common.
 For effective local development